johannphilippe/hypercurve/README.md

 The library can be used in C++, Lua, Csound and Faust.

 Every curve algorithm is different.
 In audio applications, we use to assign envelopes to any kind of parameter.
 In computer music, the way a value goes up and down in time has a big influence on how we hear a sound.
 Thus, the possibility to create finely shaped envelopes is truly essential.
 This is the purpose of Hypercurve.

+The above hypercurve is a combination of 1/8 diocles curve, 1/8 toxoid curve, 2/8 mouth curve, and 4/8 gauss curve.

 ## Implemented curve algorithms